Reckziegel/FFP/README.md

 coverage](https://codecov.io/gh/Reckziegel/FFP/branch/main/graph/badge.svg)](https://codecov.io/gh/Reckziegel/FFP?branch=main)
 <!-- badges: end -->

-> Functions for Scenario Analysis and Risk-Management
+> Functions for Scenario Analysis and Risk Management

 Oftentimes, the econometrician needs to stress-test the potential outcomes for a given set of risk-drivers.
 This process can be computationally costly when the entire set of scenarios needs to be repriced (bootstrapped, resampled, etc.).

-To overcome this difficulty, the Fully-Flexible Probabilities (FFP) approach offers an inexpensive way for scenario generation: it reprices the *probabilities* associated to each scenario, instead of the scenarios themselves.
+To overcome this difficulty, the Fully Flexible Probabilities (FFP) approach offers an inexpensive way for scenario generation: it reprices the *probabilities* associated to each scenario, instead of the scenarios themselves.
 Once the new probabilities have been defined, the